Azure-Samples/azure-search-power-skills/Text/PIIAnonymization/README.md

     In the [deployment folder](deployment/webapp) are two [terraform](https://www.terraform.io/) files to deploy the inference API to an App Service Web App for linux.

-    The simplest is to open a cloud [cloud shell](https://shell.azure.com/) and upload the [main](deployment/webapp/main.tf) and [variables](deployment/webapp/variables.tf)
+    The simplest is to open a [cloud shell in the portal](https://ms.portal.azure.com/#home) and upload the [main](deployment/webapp/main.tf) and [variables](deployment/webapp/variables.tf)
     to your cloud shell storage as this avoids the need for any installation.